isomerpages/ogp-isomer/_when-to-use-isomer/Advance integrations.md

 permalink: /when-to-use-isomer/advance-integrations/
 description: ""
 ---
-> Embed services and tools to extend the capability of a page
+> Embed services and tools to extend the capabilities of a page

-Isomer allows embedding of certain services onto a website page.
-These are managed and configured outside of IsomerCMS.
+You can leverage on certain services by embedding them onto a page in your website.
+These services are managed and configured outside of IsomerCMS.

-VICA

-You can currently embed the following services onto an Isomer page:
 - Youtube videos
 - Vimeo videos
 - FormSG forms
+	- Collect data such as
 - CheckFirst Checkers
+- data.gov.sg graphs
+- (Pending more!)

 ---
 instead of just serving content, we're also giving some interaction